Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 ::: tip
 You configure JIT provisioning against an identity provider – not against service providers.
-Whenever you associate a connection (IdP) with an application (SP) for outbound authentication, if the JIT provisioning is enabled by default for that particular IdP, the users from the external IdP will be provisioned into Asgardeo's internal user store.
+Whenever you associate a connection (IdP) with an application (SP) for outbound authentication, if JIT provisioning is enabled for a particular IdP, the users from the external IdP will be provisioned into Asgardeo's internal user store.
 :::

 As an organization administrator, you can specify whether users federated from third-party identity providers are